hwbrill/vsCTS/README.md

 8. Readout[7] - Seconds x .01 - 7F to 76 (0 - 9 DEC)

 Where the first four bits of the byte, 0-7, represents which readout and the second four bits of the byte, 0-F, represents the value the readout displays.
 The second four bits are inverse so we have to XOR to display the correct value.
-### Address Zero
-This has been referred to a Channel 0 from others but it is the clock that runs consistently once the timing console is powered and initialized.

-Each time there’s a start received at the timing console, it resets the data to blank including the lane data.

-At the scoreboard this Channel displays the running time since the start for each lane module until a split/finish input is detected.
 ### Lane Data
 The lane modules utilizes two different decimal values, greater than 127 DEC, to control what to display and when.